zeusdeux/jimmy/Readme.md

 It can choose to render those arrays however and where ever it wants.
 It's the shell for your application.

+`App/Main.js` -> This is the entry point for the client side app bundle.
+Therefore, it should have a call to `ReactDOM.hydrate`

 `App/Routes` -> This folder contains all the routes.
 The hierarchy matches the the name of the route.
 For example: